Blockwise Academy

 If you're starting today, here's a concrete first week:

-- Day 1–2: Complete all 11 Start Here lessons.
-Read slowly.
-Do the quizzes.
+• Day 1 (~1.5 hrs): Complete all 11 Start Here lessons.
+Read every word.
+Do the quizzes before moving on.

-- Day 3–4: Read the first five Wallets & Safety lessons.
-These cover custody, seed phrases, and how scams work.
-They are the highest-value lessons on the platform for anyone new to self-custody.
+• Day 2–3 (~3 hrs total): Work through all 20 Wallets & Safety lessons.
+These cover seed phrases, custody, phishing, and scams, the highest-value content on the platform for anyone holding crypto.